milo2012/metasploitHelper/README.md

 ================
 ##Introduction

 - TLDR.
 Metasploit contains port-based modules as well as URI-based modules (web servers).
-This tool bridges Nmap XML file with Metasploit and generates a resource script that you can run against the "matched" modules.
+This tool bridges Nmap XML file with Metasploit and generates a resource script containing matching Metasploit modules. that you can run against the target servers.

 ##Longer Introduction
 - The script checks for metasploit modules matching the port number listed in the nmap XML file.